PreK and Kindergarten Immunization Requirements

 The goal of health screening within a school setting is to detect possible health problems.
 Early identification and correction of defects will enable students to maximize their educational opportunities during the school year.

 A good screening program is well organized, runs smoothly and rapidly; is acceptable to students, teachers, and parents; utilizes personnel efficiently; has neither too many over referrals nor too many under referrals; and is not diagnostic.

-When: Within 120 days of admission, or before the end of the first semester.
+When: Within 120 days of admission

 Who is screened: Students in grades 1, 3, 5 and 7

 When: At the time of the Vision and Hearing test.
+Throughout the school year.